Impacts of a knowledge sharing platform on employee performance

 Sharing knowledge is not so easy.
 If experience is considered power, the individual is reluctant to share his expertise, especially implicit knowledge.
 If they realise that there are some rewards or if parts of the organisation are not recognised.
 It is crucial for the organisation to provide a knowledge sharing platform as this will enable businesses to grow immensely.

 Another essential element of knowledge sharing is a network that encourages people to work less formally.
-Relations that depend more on cooperation and collaboration. this is as in the case of Buckman Laboratories, this proved that human networks, not IT networks, are the bases for effective knowledge sharing.
+Relations that depend more on cooperation and collaboration.
+As in the case of Buckman Laboratories, which proved that human networks, not IT networks, are the basis for effective knowledge sharing.
 Sharing knowledge is mostly a human thing, not a technology thing.